huggingface/transformers/model_cards/nyu-mll/roberta_1M_to_1B/README.md

 # RoBERTa Pretrained on Smaller Datasets

 We pretrain RoBERTa on smaller datasets (1M, 10M, 100M, 1B tokens).
-We pick 3 models with lowest perplexities for each pretraining data size.
+We pick 3 models with lowest perplexities for each pretraining data size out of 25 runs (or 10 in the case of 1B tokens).
+The pretraining data reproduces that of BERT: We combine English Wikipedia and a reproduction of BookCorpus using texts from smashwords in a ratio of approximately 3:1.

 ### Hyperparameters and Validation Perplexity

-Here are hyperparameters and validation perplexities corresponding to each model:
+The hyperparameters and validation perplexities corresponding to each model are as follows:

 | Model Name               | Training Size | Model Size | Max Steps | Batch Size | Validation Perplexity |
 |--------------------------|---------------|------------|-----------|------------|-----------------------|